-How to Get Rid of Wasps & Hornets Using Natural Home Remedies
+How to Get Rid of Hornets & Wasps Fast Using Home Remedies

 Wasps and hornets can be safety hazards, especially if there are swarms of them in or around the house.
 Wasp stings can lead to allergic reactions, and in worst case scenarios, lead to anaphylaxis.
 We would like to warn you in advance that it’s not easy to handle wasps and hornets safely, but if you are comfortable and knowledgeable enough to handle it on your own then here are some home remedies you can try to get rid of the wasps and hornets around the house.
 Make sure you have the proper safety gear on before trying any of these remedies.

 How to get rid of wasps and hornets

 All it takes is some soapy water to eliminate the hornets and wasps.
 First, get a pressurized sprayer and pour in some soapy water.
 Our suggestion is to mix a spoon of dish soap with a quart of water.
 Next, wait until it gets dark (night is typically the time when wasps are confined to the nest) and start spraying the wasp nest with the soapy water.